onlykartika/learn-js/README.md

 - Day 7
 Create exstension in chrome.
 The extension is saving a link in the Chrome tab.
 Recap study: const, addEventListener(), innerHTML, inputvalue, function parameter, template strings, localStorage, the JSON object, and object in arrays

+- Day 8
+Create search character in Naruto shippuden universe using API in https://narutodb.xyz/.
+I'm in here learning git fetch and how to search/using data in API